jaeminsd/mic_press_unmute/README.md

 to save internal settings.

 Important Notes
+Ctrl and alt are special keys and cannot be entered.

 Even after closing the program, the microphone volume setting remains unchanged.

 If the default setting is "Unmute on Key Press," the volume may stay at 0.